 Crampons and Traction Systems

-Traction systems are found the bottom.
-Crampons under foot, teeth along the outer frame, or a combination of both, are designed to manage the terrain beneath you while remaining stable and secure.
+Traction systems are found on the bottom.
+Cleats under foot, teeth along the outer frame, or a combination of both, are designed to manage the terrain beneath you while remaining stable and secure.
 These pieces can be made of plastic, aluminum, or steel.
-In icy conditions and steep terrain, an aggressive crampon design is necessary.
-Most models have an integrated crampon beneath the ball of your feet and toes while some designs have crampons beneath the heel as well.
+In icy conditions and steep terrain, an aggressive design is necessary.
+Most models have an integrated crampon beneath the ball of your feet and toes while some designs have cleats beneath the heel as well.

-Take notice of the angled orientation of the rows of cleats- are they angled to prevent downhill slipping while moving uphill, or are they angled to assist in downhill traction?
-Or both?
 The most aggressive crampons mimic ice climbing crampons with points underfoot and lateral rigid teeth.
 Groomed or packed snow trails on beginner and intermediate terrain will require less traction than steep inclines or icy, slick terrain.
 Traction is what keeps you on your feet and moving forward.
-It is important to select models with compatible traction systems for your objectives.
+It is important to select models with appropriate traction systems for your objectives.

 Bindings secure your feet to the snowshoes.
 Hiking boots, winter boots, and mountaineering boots are all compatible with snowshoe bindings, but not all bindings will accommodate all types of boots.
-Snowboard boots may be too big for small binding systems and hiking boots may not feel securely fastened in roomy bindings.
+Snowboard boots may be too bulky for small binding systems and hiking boots may not feel securely fastened in roomy bindings.
 Like the fit of any footwear, compatibility between the two parts is essential to your comfort and support.

-Bindings systems diverse, and none of the models in our review had quite the same binding method.
+Bindings systems are diverse, and none of the models in our review had quite the same binding method.
 Some resemble the ratchet designs common on snowboard bindings while others are unique and offer step-in, quick fastening designs.
 Most are constructed of sturdy plastic, although some have rubber band-like straps or nylon straps with buckles.
 All of the bindings cross over the top of the foot and behind the heel, with the heel free to move up and down while secured into the binding.
 Some bindings cup the toe area for a secure fit on the downhill.